-Dr Helen Gleeson is a research assistant at Middlesex University in the Department of Mental Health & Social Work.
+Dr Helen Gleeson is a research fellow at Middlesex University in the Department of Mental Health & Social Work.
 Her research interests include the experiences of young people in the criminal justice system and substance use and service responses within marginalised communities.
 Recent publications have focused on service provision for Black, Asian and minority ethnic (BAME) communities in need of alcohol and substance use support in the UK, experiences of alcohol services for Polish migrants living in the UK and young people accessing substance use service through the criminal justice system.
 She is currently the lead researcher on a programme of pedagogic research within the department that is aiming to understand various aspects of the student journey through higher education.

 Currently module lead on 'Approaches to Health and Social Care Research' through the Social Work programme.
 Other teaching interests include, research methods, SPSS, qualitative research methods and literature review